Canada's Trudeau exploits rival's split on vaccines as parliament reconvenes

 Conservative lawmaker Marilyn Gladu, who challenged O'Toole in a party leadership race last year, is forming a "civil liberties" working group of 15 to 30 members to stand up for privacy and for a "reasonable accommodation" for unvaccinated workers.

-Garry Keller, a former senior conservative staffer who is now vice president at public affairs consultancy Strategy Corp, said it is fine to quietly discuss the differences within the caucus.
+Garry Keller, a former senior Conservative Party staffer who is now vice president at public affairs consultancy Strategy Corp, said it is fine to quietly discuss the differences within the caucus.

 "But generally speaking, this is a loser of an issue amongst the vast majority of Canadian voters, so why do you want to go down this road?"